Cattail Control

 What are Cattails?

-• Cattails are very aggressive plants in that they spread thickly and rapidly.
+• Cattails are among the most common weeds that can be problematic on bodies of water like ponds, lakes, or marshes.
+Cattail is characterized by a unique spongy brown flowering spike with leaves resembling a sword and flower heads that look like medium brown hotdogs.
+Cattails are very aggressive plants.
+They spread thickly and rapidly.
 Under the right conditions and left unchecked, they can grow into a network of tightly wound, impenetrable strands that can quickly take over the open water.

 How To Get Rid of Cattails